 Now in its 107th years, Inctec Inc. is part of the Dai Nippon Printing Co., Ltd., which owns 85 percent of the company.
 The company has seven locations in Japan, including five factories.
 The Utsunomiya factory, which manufactures news inks, is fully automated.

 Inctec Inc.’s R&D expertise in developing eco-friendly inks has been paying off for the company, most notably with its Soybi Vista VOC-free web offset inks, which were launched at IGAS Exhibition 2007.
 Formulated with a unique resin system, Soybi Vista inks offer both high quality and high productivity by reducing ink piling on blanket.
 Most recently, the company introduced New Shine Soybi, which offers color representation close to Adobe RGB color space.
 The company is also emphasizing UV inkjet inks.

 Phone: +41 21-627-5555

 Fax: +41 21-627-5727

-Major Products: Security inks and features for intaglio, offset, screen, gravure, flexo and inkjet printing of banknotes, documents of value and solutions for brand protection.
-OVI (Optically Variable Ink) for securing banknotes and identity documents.
-SICPA OASIS dual authentication color-shifting ink for documents of value and product protection applications.
-SICPATRACE Track & Trace system for protecting consumer health and enhancing government revenue from taxable goods.
+Major Products: Security inks and features for intaglio, offset, screen, gravure, flexo and inkjet printing of banknotes and value documents.
+Providers and integrators of security systems for product protection.
+OVI for securing banknotes and identity documents.
+SICPA OASIS for value documents and product protection applications.
+SICPA Secure Trail system for product authentication and secure track and trace.

-Key Personnel: Maurice A. Amon and Philippe Amon.
+Key Personnel: Maurice A. Amon and Philippe Amon, executive co-chairmen.

 Pysons Road, Broadstairs